Blog

 D200 with Sigma 35mm 1.4 Art prime

 I’m going to leave you with my buddy’s best D200 process settings to get the most out of the camera that I still use to this day.
 Feel free to give them a go.
 Make sure you tweak your picture control settings.
-In camera matching ‘Neutral’ for Adobe Lightroom works well.
-Adobe Colour also works, but is much more contrasty so you may have to make allowances for this.
+In camera matching ‘DX2 mode 1’ for Adobe Lightroom works well with a bit of a shadow adjustment to boot and these below settings I like a lot.
+(I made this setting my default import picture control in LR).
+Adobe Colour also works to an extent, but is much more contrasty so you may have to make allowances for this.
 The settings are listed below:

 WITHIN ADOBE LIGHTROOM